GabrielMoreau/uvmat-doc/help/README.md

 Mask files are used to restrict the domain of CIV processing, to take into account fluid boundaries or invalid image zones.
 They must be stored as .png images with 8 bits, as described in [section 3.6](#36-ancillary-input-files).
-Mask files are automatically recognised by *uvmat.fig* and *civ.fig* if they are named [filebase '_xxmask_' 'filenumber' '.png'], where xx is the number of masks (nbslices) used when the series of fields corresponds physically to a set of nbslices positions.
+Mask files are automatically recognised by **uvmat.fig** and *civ.fig* if they are named [filebase '_xxmask_' 'filenumber' '.png'], where xx is the number of masks (nbslices) used when the series of fields corresponds physically to a set of nbslices positions.
 The mask filenumber used is the image field number modulo nbslices.
 Use xx=1 in the default case of a fixed position and a single mask.
-Masks can be made by pressing the menu bar *[Tools/make mask]* on the GUI UVMAT.
+Masks can be made by pressing the menu bar *[Tools/make mask]* on the GUI **uvmat**.
 The mask is created interactively with the mouse on the current image.

 First open an input image file name with the browser, or the edit box and carriage return.